johngalimi/TitanicML/README.md

 Using Decision Trees, Random Forests, and Logistic Regression to predict survival rates using Kaggle's Titanic Dataset

-Written in Python - data cleaning was done using Pandas and any machine learning work was done with scikit-learn
+Written in Python - I used Pandas for any data cleaning and feature engineering.
+All machine learning models were implemented using scikit-learn.